CosminPOP/Talc/README.md

 ![image](https://user-images.githubusercontent.com/7255825/171659638-e196d297-4760-417d-abe2-52fb0a8cbb11.png)

-Raiders can add up to 8 items in their wishlist.
+Raiders can add up to 8 items in their wishlist.<br>
-When an item from the list drops the frame will glow letting the player know its a wishlist item and officers will see that that player had this item in his wishlist.
+When an item from the list drops the frame will glow letting the player know its a wishlist item and officers will see that that player had this item in his wishlist.<br>
+You can add items by ID or DB website url, or, if you have Atlas Loot addon you can search by name.

 ## Slash commands